papertigers/decimal-to-oflag/README.md

 fileflags
 =========

-Convert a decimal value into its respective o_flag's.
+Convert a decimal value into its respective oflag's.
+To see a description of each oflag see `man -s2 open`.

 Usage
 -----